pacificclimate/station-data-portal/docs/user/root.rst

 .. figure:: ./images/station-filters-tab.png

-   **Station Filters** tab
+   **Station Filters** *tab*

-At the top of the **Station Filters** tab is a legend that shows the number of stations selected by these controls (and by the map polygons, see above) out of the total available.
+At the top of the **Station Filters** tab is a legend that shows the number of stations (and associated histories; see section Stations and Histories) selected by these controls and by the map polygons (see above) out of the total available.

 The following controls control the filtering of stations.

+**Include stations with no observations**: Some stations do not (yet) have observations associated with them.
+To select *only* stations having at least one observation, check the checkbox.
+To exclude them, uncheck the checkbox.

 **Start Date**, **End Date**: Select only stations with observations within this period.
 Either date may be unspecified, in which case it